What is the Cal-JAC Academy?

 When Will the Academy Take Place?

-Attendance to each of the Tuesday, Thursday and Saturday sessions is mandatory and candidates should confirm their schedules prior to applying for a spot in the academy.
+Attendance to each of the Tuesday, Thursday and Saturday sessions are mandatory.
+Additional study sessions, test preparation sessions, and other Academy related items may also be required outside of these hours.
+Candidates should confirm their schedules prior to applying for a spot in the academy.

 What Qualifies as Financial Need?